In “BULLY,” Kanye West (aka Ye) goes minimal, but not everything lands emotionally or sonically.

 4. ALL THE LOVE (Ft.
 Andre Troutman)

 I’ve said it before, and I’ll say it again: Kanye West might be one of the best rap singers ever.
 It’s not about having the cleanest voice (Which he absolutely does not have), it’s about knowing exactly when and how to use it.
-He treats melodies like chess pieces, always landing them where they matter most.
+What I love, in particular, is that he treats melodies like chess pieces, always landing them where they matter most.

 That’s exactly what happens on “ALL THE LOVE.”
 The track rides on a synth-heavy beat that feels like it’s galloping forward, carrying a strong sense of soul with it.
 Ye doesn’t fight the production; he glides across it, sounding loose, almost weightless.
 There’s a sense that he’s untangling himself from the noise, focusing inward as he leans into themes of letting go of pain, embracing love, and finding peace.